wesleycamargo/azure-docs.pt-br/articles/azure-stack/user/azure-stack-kv-manage-portal.md

 ## <a name="manage-keys-and-secrets"></a>Gerenciar chaves e segredos

-Depois de criar um cofre, use as seguintes etapas para criar e gerenciar chaves e segredos no cofre.
+Depois de criar um cofre, use o procedimento a seguir para criar e gerenciar chaves e segredos no cofre.

 ### <a name="create-a-key"></a>Criar uma chave